 There is much to digest in Challenger’s book and it demands another reading from me and some time to think on its possibilities.

-We, these and other authors write, have made assumptions, sometimes egregious ones, about ourselves that lessen both us and the life of other beings damaging ourselves and the world around us.
+We, these, and other authors write, have made assumptions, sometimes egregious ones, about ourselves that lessen both us and the life of other beings, damaging ourselves and the world around us.
 We are living smaller, more disconnected lives and are lesser for doing so.
 These authors argue for uniqueness, weirdness and commonality, for what we all share and the value that our particular uniqueness bestows upon us and so a deserved kindness and respect that is largely absent in the modern, western, world.
-Difference has come to be used as an instrument to seize and retain power, instead of what it is biologically, as opportunities and possibilities, not threat.
+Differences should be recognized as opportunities and possibilities, not threat.